mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 You can specify the packages required for your scripts inside the script source.
 This creates self-contained scripts that carry all their requirements with them.

 - Python 3 will use **pip** to install packages from [PyPI.org](https://pypi.org)
-  - **pip** does not support Python 2 anymore so we are limited to the packages used in IronPython
+  - **pip** does not support Python 2 anymore, so we are limited to the packages used in IronPython
 - C# will use **NuGet** to install packages from [NuGet.org](https://www.nuget.org)

 The default script for each language has a NOTE section at the top that describes how to specify the requirements in your scripts.
-Looking at Python 3 default script, we can specify required packages using this syntax:
+Looking at the Python 3 default script, we can specify required packages using this syntax:

 ```python
 # r: numpy